Andrescalvo22/S1.03-Java-Collections-Nivell1-E2/README.md

-# 📄Descripció - Enunciat de l'exercici
+# 📄Description – Exercise Statement

-Crear una llista `List<Integer>` amb valors.
+Create a List<Integer> with values.
-Utilitzar un `ListIterator` per llegir els elements i inserir-los en una segona llista en ordre invers.
+Use a ListIterator to read the elements and insert them into a second list in reverse order.

-# 💻Tecnologies Utilitzades
+# 💻Technologies Used

-- Java SE 11
+Java SE 21

-- Llibreries: `java.util.List`, `ArrayList`, `ListIterator`
+Libraries: java.util.List, ArrayList, ListIterator

-- IDE (IntelliJ, Eclipse, etc.)
+IDE (IntelliJ, Eclipse, etc.)

-# 📋Requisits
+# 📋Requirements

-- Java JDK 11 o superior
+Java JDK 11 or higher

-- Coneixement de col·leccions en Java
+Knowledge of Java collections

-- Ús de `ListIterator`
+Use of ListIterator

-# 🛠️Instal·lació
+ # 🛠️Installation

-1. Clonar o descarregar el projecte.
+Clone or download the project.

-2. Obrir-lo en el teu IDE.
+Open it in your IDE.

-3. Compilar la classe principal.
+Compile the main class.

-# ▶️Execució
+ # ▶️Execution

-Executar la classe principal que:
+Run the main class that:

-1. Crea i emplena una `List<Integer>`.
+Creates and fills a List<Integer>.

-2. Llegeix la llista amb un `ListIterator`.
+Reads the list using a ListIterator.

-3. Insereix els valors en una nova llista en ordre invers.
+Inserts the values into a new list in reverse order.

-4. Mostra el resultat per pantalla.
+Displays the result on screen.

-# 🌐Desplegament
+# 🌐Deployment

-Aquest projecte està pensat per a ser executat localment com a pràctica, per tant, no disposa d’un procés específic de desplegament.
+This project is intended to be run locally as a practice exercise, and therefore has no specific deployment process.

-# 🤝Contribucions
+# 🤝Contributions

-Fer fork, crear branca, commit i enviar pull request.
+Fork the repository, create a branch, commit your changes, and submit a pull request.